MarioGeier00/simple-obsidian-git-integration/README.md

 ## Features

-- Integrate with Obsidian UI in the top left corner with a download (pull) and upload (push) button.
+- Integrate with Obsidian UI in the left ribbon bar with a download (pull) and upload (push) button.
 - Uses the `git` command line tool to pull and push changes, so no setup is required.
 - Warns when closing obsidian if there are unsynchronised changes.
-- Automatically notify about changes from the remote repository when the vault is opened.
+- Automatically notifies about changes from the remote repository when the vault is opened.